akeneo/pim-helpcenter/content/md/what-is/what-is-an-asset.md

 All the assets are centralized in the PIM in one library called the PAM, the Product Asset Manager.
 You can find this library under the `Assets` menu.
 For more information on how to use this feature, we encourage you to take a look at this [article](work-with-assets.html).

-The PAM comes pretty handy when you want to manage and find your assets easily, especially if several of your teams will work on assets: your technical department for your user manuals, your marketing department for your images,...).
+The PAM comes pretty handy when you want to manage and find your assets easily, especially if several teams are working on assets: your technical department for your user manuals, your marketing department for your images,...

 ## The asset collection attribute

-To link your assets to your product, you use the attribute called the asset collection attribute.
+To link your assets to your products, use the attribute called the asset collection attribute.
 This attribute allows you to manage several assets for a same product by using only one single attribute.

 ![Zoom on the asset collection attribute](../img/zoom_asset_collection_attribute.png)